All Posts

 • Take a day trip somewhere outside the city.
 Hannah and I had a really nice time staying at a ryoken + onsen (Japanese traditional inn) in Hakone (1.5hrs away).
 A lot of people have fun going to Kamakura (where the big buddha is).

-• Watch this 20m documentary from the 80’s on KFC entering the Japanese market, it’s a good lens on ways Japan is different from the West.
+• This 20m documentary about KFC entering the Japanese market in the 80s is a great lens on ways Japan is different from the US/Europe.

 • Nobody eats or drinks while walking around or waiting for a train, always at a place dedicated for eating.